CastraRegina/ars-est-in-v_rb0/README.md

   `python3 -m pip install pangocffi cairocffi pangocairocffi freetype-py`
   `python3 -m pip install pycairo` (does not install properly as libcairo2 is too old on my machine)
   [OpenAI's ChatGPT](https://chat.openai.com) summarizes the function of the Python libraries as following:
+  - gizeh
-  - Gizeh is a Python library for creating vector graphics using the Cairo library.
+      is a Python library for creating vector graphics using the Cairo library.
       It is designed for creating simple shapes and complex shapes with a minimum of code.
+  - svgutils
-  - svgutils is a library for working with SVG files, it allows you to easily combine multiple SVG files into a single document, manipulate individual SVG elements, and extract information from SVG files.
+      is a library for working with SVG files, it allows you to easily combine multiple SVG files into a single document, manipulate individual SVG elements, and extract information from SVG files.
+  - svgwrite
-  - svgwrite is a library for creating new SVG files, it provides a simple and easy to use interface for creating and manipulating SVG elements.
+      is a library for creating new SVG files, it provides a simple and easy to use interface for creating and manipulating SVG elements.
+  - svgpathtools
-  - svgpathtools is a library for manipulating and analyzing SVG path elements, it provides tools for parsing, transforming, and simplifying SVG paths.
+      is a library for manipulating and analyzing SVG path elements, it provides tools for parsing, transforming, and simplifying SVG paths.
+  - svgelements
-  - svgelements is a library for working with individual SVG elements, it provides a simple and easy to use interface for creating, manipulating, and analyzing SVG elements.
+      is a library for working with individual SVG elements, it provides a simple and easy to use interface for creating, manipulating, and analyzing SVG elements.
+  - cairosvg
-  - cairosvg is a library for converting SVG files to other formats such as PNG and PDF using the Cairo library.
+      is a library for converting SVG files to other formats such as PNG and PDF using the Cairo library.
+  - cairocffi
-  - cairocffi is a CFFI-based Python binding to the Cairo graphics library.
+      is a CFFI-based Python binding to the Cairo graphics library.
+  - pangocffi
-  - pangocffi is a Python library for creating and manipulating text layout using the Pango library
+      is a Python library for creating and manipulating text layout using the Pango library
+  - pangocairocffi
-  - pangocairocffi is a library for creating and manipulating text layout using the Pango and Cairo libraries.
+      is a library for creating and manipulating text layout using the Pango and Cairo libraries.
+  - freetype-py
-  - freetype-py is a Python wrapper for the FreeType library, which is used for rendering text.
+      is a Python wrapper for the FreeType library, which is used for rendering text.
+  - fonttools
-  - fonttools is a library for manipulating font files, it provides tools for parsing, editing, and converting fonts between different formats.
+      is a library for manipulating font files, it provides tools for parsing, editing and converting fonts between different formats.
 - Remark: Later use `requirements.txt` to install needed PyPI packages:
   `python3 -m pip install -r requirements.txt`
   `python3 -m pip freeze > requirements.txt`